Ebenezer Abbey Sr.

 6. Gideon Abbey: Born February 13, 1716, in Windham, Windham Co., Colony of Connecticut; Died 1784 in Mansfield, Tolland Co., CT (about age 68).
 Buried in Windham Cemetery, Windham, Windham Co., CT.
 Married (1) March 15, 1737/1738 or 1735, in Mansfield, Tolland Co., Colony of Connecticut, to Mary Wood: Born about 1715 in Mansfield, Tolland Co., Colony of Connecticut; Died October 1742 in Mansfield, Tolland Co., Colony of Connecticut (about age 27).
 Married (2) December 8, 1742, in Mansfield, Tolland Co., Colony of Connecticut, to Keziah Walker: Born about 1718 in Mansfield, Tolland Co., Colony of Connecticut; Died 1746 in Mansfield, Tolland Co., Colony of Connecticut (about age 28).
 Married (3) 1747 in Mansfield, Tolland Co., Colony of Connecticut, to Bathsheba Smith: Born about 1720 in Ashford, Colony of Connecticut; Died after 1790 in probably Colony of Connecticut.

-7. Samuel Abbey: Born October 30, 1717, in Colony of Connecticut; Died March 1, 1718, in Colony of Connecticut (age Infant).
+7. Samuel Abbey: Born October 30, 1717, in Hampton, Windham Co., Colony of Connecticut; Died March 1, 1718, in Colony of Connecticut (age Infant).

-8. Samuel Abbey: Born April 24, 1719, in Windham, Windham Co., Colony of Connecticut; Died September 21, 1809, in Burlington, Otsego Co., NY (age 90).
+8. Samuel Abbey: Born April 24, 1719, in Hampton, Windham Co., Colony of Connecticut; Died September 21, 1809, in Burlington, Otsego Co., NY (age 90).
 Buried in West Burlington Village Cemetery, Burlington, Otsego Co., NY.
 Married July 8, 1766, in Mansfield, Tolland Co., Colony of Connecticut, to Temperance Lincoln: Born about 1725 in Windham, Colony of Connecticut; Died Unknown.

-9. Zerviah Abbey: Born March 17, 1721, in Windham, Windham Co., Colony of Connecticut; Died 1774, in New Milford, Litchfield Co., CT (about age 64).
+9. Zeruiah Abbey: Born March 17, 1721, in Hampton, Windham Co., Colony of Connecticut; Died 1774, in New Milford, Litchfield Co., CT (about age 64).
 Buried in Center Cemetery, New Milford, Litchfield Co., CT.
 Married May 10, 1736, in Mansfield, Tolland Co., Colony of Connecticut, to Elihu Amos Marsh: Born July 12, 1717, in Plainfield, Windham, Colony of Connecticut; Died 1784, in New Milford, Litchfield Co., CT (about age 67).

-10. Jerusha Abbey: Born October 22, 1722, in Mansfield, Tolland Co., Colony of Connecticut; Died April 1, 1820, in Connecticut (age 97).
+10. Jerusha Abbey: Born October 22, 1722, in Hampton, Windham Co., Colony of Connecticut; Died April 1, 1820, in Connecticut (age 97).
 Married March 31, 1842, in Colony of Connecticut, to Samuel Wood: Born March 31, 1722, in Mansfield, Tolland Co., Colony of Connecticut; Died January 27, 1807, in Connecticut (age 84).

-11. Abigail Abbey: Born August 1, 1724, in Windham, Windham Co., Colony of Connecticut; Died 1812, in Mansfield, Tolland Co., CT (about age 87).
+11. Abigail Abbey: Born August 1, 1724, in Hampton, Windham Co., Colony of Connecticut; Died 1812, in Mansfield, Tolland Co., CT (about age 87).
 Married November 10, 1743, in Windham, Windham Co., Colony of Connecticut, to Benjamin Corey: Born December 4, 1720, in Roxbury, Suffolk Co., MA; Died February 25, 1810, in Shaftsbury, Bennington Co., VT (age 89).
 Buried in Center Shaftsbury Cemetery, Shaftsbury, Bennington Co., VT.

-12. Miriam Abbey: Born August 31, 1726, in Windham, Windham Co., Colony of Connecticut; Died December 2, 1823, in Mansfield, Tolland Co., CT (age 97).
+12. Miriam Abbey: Born August 31, 1726, in Hampton, Windham Co., Colony of Connecticut; Died December 2, 1823, in Mansfield, Tolland Co., CT (age 97).
 Married October 5, 1745, in Mansfield, Tolland Co., Colony of Connecticut, to William Cross: Born May 25, 1720, probably in Colony of Connecticut; Died June 1, 1801, in Mansfield, Tolland Co., CT (age 81).

 13. Solomon Abbey: Born May 29, 1730, in North Windham, Windham Co., Colony of Connecticut; Died 1799 in Mansfield, Tolland Co., CT (about age 69).
 Married (1) June 17, 1751, in Windham, Windham Co., Colony of Connecticut, to Sarah Knight: Born about 1730 in probably Colony of Connecticut; Died Unknown.
 Married (2) to Elizabeth (Eastman) Burnham: Born Unknown; Died Unknown.